renat2985/protimer.club/README.md

 ### Acknowledgements
 I would like to express my sincere gratitude to everyone who contributed to the project with their time, knowledge, and support.
 Thanks to you, it keeps getting better:
-- Alex Kol
+- Alex K.
-- Sergey Kruzhkov
+- Sergey K.

 ## :battery: Donation